dgamma3/ResourcesForCompetencies/Competencies/Agile.md

 Example Tasks Performed
 - Can run an agile meeting if the Team Lead is away and achive the outcomes of the meeting
-- Gives suggestions on how to improve the teams agile practices based on experience
+- Give suggestions on how to improve the teams agile practices based on experience
 - pick up ownership of initiatives to improve the teams practices and deliver on them

 ### Resources